varlardohaeris/emacs-archives/melpa/modus-vivendi-theme-readme.txt

 already quite long (see further below), with more additions to follow as part of the ongoing development process.

-The theme provides the following customisation options, all of which are disabled by default:
+The theme provides the following customization options, all of which are disabled by default:

-    modus-vivendi-theme-slanted-constructs
+    modus-vivendi-theme-slanted-constructs             (boolean)
-    modus-vivendi-theme-bold-constructs
+    modus-vivendi-theme-bold-constructs                (boolean)
-    modus-vivendi-theme-proportional-fonts
-    modus-vivendi-theme-rainbow-headings
-    modus-vivendi-theme-section-headings
+    modus-vivendi-theme-variable-pitch-headings        (boolean)
+    modus-vivendi-theme-no-mixed-fonts                 (boolean)
+    modus-vivendi-theme-headings                       (alist)
-    modus-vivendi-theme-scale-headings
+    modus-vivendi-theme-scale-headings                 (boolean)
-    modus-vivendi-theme-visible-fringes
-    modus-vivendi-theme-distinct-org-blocks
-    modus-vivendi-theme-3d-modeline
-    modus-vivendi-theme-subtle-diffs
-    modus-vivendi-theme-intense-standard-completions
+    modus-vivendi-theme-fringes                        (choice)
+    modus-vivendi-theme-org-blocks                     (choice)
+    modus-vivendi-theme-prompts                        (choice)
+    modus-vivendi-theme-mode-line                      (choice)
+    modus-vivendi-theme-diffs                          (choice)
+    modus-vivendi-theme-syntax                         (choice)
+    modus-vivendi-theme-intense-hl-line                (boolean)
+    modus-vivendi-theme-intense-paren-match            (boolean)
+    modus-vivendi-theme-links                          (choice)
+    modus-vivendi-theme-completions                    (choice)
-    modus-vivendi-theme-override-colors-alist
+    modus-vivendi-theme-override-colors-alist          (alist)

-The default scale is as follows (it can be customised as well):
+The default scale is as follows (it can be customized as well):

     modus-vivendi-theme-scale-1 1.05
     modus-vivendi-theme-scale-2 1.1